cristianoag/msx-picoverse/README.md

 The PicoVerse 2040 Audio Cartridge is a cartridge that allows the user to play MP3 audio files on the MSX computer and implements audio related resources to be used by software running on the MSX computer.
 The cartridge has a USB port that can be used to connect the cartridge to a computer and transfer ROM or music files to the Pico flash memory.

+The cartridge features a MP3 player client for the MSX computer that can be used to play music files stored on the Pico flash memory.

 |Cartridge Design Files|BOM|Image|
 |-----------------------|------------------|------------------|
 |TBI|||